Clean-Label Champion Scales: Indian Snack House (ISH) Raises INR 2.14 Cr. via Niveshagya, Validating Demand for Authentic Regional Snacks - www.lokmattimes.com

 Clean-Label Champion Scales: Indian Snack House (ISH) Raises INR 2.14 Cr. via Niveshagya, Validating Demand for Authentic Regional Snacks

-PNN New Delhi [India], December 12: Indian Snack House (ISH), one of India's fastest-growing clean-label regional snacking brands, has ...
+New Delhi [India], December 12: Indian Snack House (ISH), one of India's fastest-growing clean-label regional snacking brands, has raised ...

 New Delhi [India], December 12: Indian Snack House (ISH), one of India's fastest-growing clean-label regional snacking brands, has raised an interim funding round of ₹2.14 crore, facilitated by Niveshagya, a scientific wealth-management and investment advisory firm.